Hundred Years' War, 1337–1360: English victories (1345–1351)

 The army marched through Normandy.
 Philip gathered a large army to oppose him, and Edward chose to march northward toward the Low Countries, pillaging as he went, rather than attempt to take and hold territory.
 During this time, he fought two successful actions, the Storming of Caen and the Battle of Blanchetaque.
 Eventually finding himself unable to outmanoeuvre Philip, Edward positioned his forces for battle, and Philip's army attacked him at the famous Battle of Crécy.
 The much larger French army made a series of piecemeal attacks against the expert English and Welsh longbowmen, and all of the attacks were dispersed with heavy losses until the French were forced to retreat.
 Crécy was a crushing defeat for the French.

 Edward proceeded north unopposed and besieged the coastal city of Calais on the English Channel, capturing it in 1347.
 An English victory against Scotland in the Battle of Neville's Cross led to the capture of David II and greatly reduced the threat from Scotland.

 In 1348, the Black Death began to sweep across Europe and in both England and France it would have huge consequences.
 This prevented England from financing and launching any major offensives.
-In France, Philip VI died in 1350 and was replaced by his son John II ("John the Good").
+In France, Philip VI died in 1350 and was replaced by his son John II.

 At that time there was bitter feeling between the English and the Spanish on account of various acts of violence and plunder which the Spaniards had committed against English ships at sea.
 In 1350, while the Spanish were in Flanders for trading purposes, they were told that the English were intending to waylay them on their voyage back home.
-They equipped their ships, lying at Sluys, with all kinds of weapons and powerful artillery, and engaged all the mercenaries, archers and crossbowmen who were willing to serve them for pay.
+They equipped their ships, lying at Sluys, with all kinds of weapons and powerful artillery, and engaged all the mercenaries, archers, and crossbowmen who were willing to serve them for pay.
 When Edward heard of these warlike preparations, he said angrily:

 We have had long experience of Spanish ways.
 They have done us many wrongs and, far from making amends, they go on arming themselves against us.
 They must be intercepted on their way back.

 The Spaniard's fleet followed a course along the south coast of England, hoping to descend on some unsuspecting town.
 They were interrupted by Edward's fleet off Winchelsea on the afternoon of 29 August 1350.
 The battle lasted until dusk and was a small-scale repeat of Sluys, with the archers slaughtering the Spanish seamen before the men-at-arms boarded their vessels.
 Nearly half the Spanish ships were captured, the rest escaping under cover of darkness.